The performer’s dilemma

 How do the 90-120 minute ultradian cycles work?

 Your brain naturally cycles through approximately 90-120 minute periods of peak performance followed by 15-20 minutes of metabolic recovery.
 During peak periods, you can maintain high-intensity focus.
 After this window, your brain needs recovery time to rebalance neurochemicals and clear metabolic waste.
 If you ignore the recovery signal and push through, your next focus window is compromised – your output and decision quality degrade.
-Research shows that professionals respecting these cycles and taking 15-20 minute breaks between cycles report 40% higher productivity than those working random intervals.
+Research on ultradian rhythms shows that professionals who respect these cycles and take 15-20 minute recovery breaks report higher productivity and better focus quality than those who push through without rest.
 The cycles persist regardless – you either work with them or fight them.

 What if my job doesn’t let me control my schedule?